Rethinking Radiology Report Generation via Causal Inspired Counterfactual Augmentation: Introduction

-\item To our knowledge, we are the first to discuss the independence of diseases in the RRG task and explore the effects of the two spurious confounders, i.e., the Joint Vision Coupling $C_j$ and Conditional Sentence Coherence Coupling $C_c$, on RRG models from a novel perspective of statistic and causality.
-We also propose a novel temporal causal graph to model the causal effect of $C_c$ during the process of report generation.
+\item To our knowledge, this is the first work to discuss the disease co-occurrence in the RRG task from the causal view and explore the effects of the two spurious confounders, i.e., the Joint Vision Coupling $C_v$ and the Conditional Sequential Coupling $C_s$, on RRG models from a novel perspective of statistics and causality.
+We also propose a novel temporal structure causal model to model the causal effect of $C_v$ and $C_s$ during the process of report generation.

-\item We propose an easy-but-effective general counterfactual augmentation method that contains the Counterfactual Sample Synthesis and the Counterfactual Report Reconstruction sub-methods to solve the two problems caused by the two spurious coupling confounders respectively.
+\item We propose a simple and effective model-agnostic counterfactual augmentation method that contains the Counterfactual Sample Synthesis strategy and the Counterfactual Report Reconstruction strategy to solve the problems caused by the two spurious coupling confounders respectively.

-\item Experiments conducted on two widely used datasets and further result analyses demonstrate the value of our rethinking on RRG task and the ability of our proposed methods to solve these problems. \end{itemize}
+\item Experiments are conducted on the widely used MIMIC-CXR dataset and a generalization study is implemented on IU X-Ray dataset, which further demonstrates the value of our rethinking on RRG task and the effectiveness of our proposed method. \end{itemize}